Seneca-SRT111-Fall2026/SRT111-Lab2/README.md

 ```
 - Now run the script using the following command: `python ./lab2d.py maija Maija`.
 - What do you observe?
 What did you learn?
 This time we provided three arguments.
 The name of script is the first argument, second argument is maija and third argument is Maija.
+- Answer the following questions:
+    - What happens if you run the script without any additional arguments?
+    - Why is sys.argv[0] always the script name?
+    - How could you use command-line arguments in real-world applications?

-### lab2e.py
+### lab2e.py - Using Command-Line Arguments with Conditional Logic
+**Objective:** To practice using command-line arguments in Python and apply conditional logic to process user input.
+**Instructions**
-- Fill in the required feilds in the comment section.
+- Open lab2e.py and ensure the comment section is completed
-- For this script, we are interested in how many arguments are provided after the script name.
-This is important because our script needs the arguments to receive data from user.
-- Let’s assume that our script requires exactly two arguments.
+- This script requires exactly two arguments after the script name: a name and an age.
-- Create a variable called name.
+- Create a variable name and assign it sys.argv[1].
-- Create another variable called age.
+- Create a variable age and assign it sys.argv[2].
-- The script should assign the string sys.argv[1] (first argument) to the variable "name".
-- The script should assign the string sys.argv[2] (second argument) to the variable "age".
+- Ensure the script checks if exactly two arguments are provided.
+If not, print an error message and exit.
 - The script should use if-else or if-elf or if-elif-else structure and should print the EXACT OUTPUT as shown below.

  **Sample Run 1:**